Dramatica, Main Character Resolve, Story Judgment, and Story Outcome

 I’m sure a lot of people try out Dramatica briefly, get frustrated just as I have, and then discard it forever.
 I can almost guarantee you, it wasn’t Dramatica’s fault.
 It is not mad libs; it demands a lot of a writer to use it properly.
 And if it’s not giving you the answers you want, you really need to stop and examine why that is.
 It will be worth it.

-The first of these simply asks whether or not the central character of the story changes their approach towards solving problems.
-If they do, they are considered Change Main Characters.
-If they don’t, then they are called Steadfast Main Characters.
+The first of these questions simply asks if the central character of the story changes their approach towards solving problems.
+If they do, they are Change Main Characters.
+If they don’t, then they are Steadfast Main Characters.
 Note that this has nothing to do with a character’s “arc.”
 Many become confused with the suggestion that there are Main Characters who don’t change.
 An understanding of What Character Arc Really Means should easily clear that up.

 The answer to this question of resolve primes the engine of a story, setting the potential for the story’s ultimate meaning.